ACEC Illinois Engineering Excellence Merit Award Winner

 Location: Peoria, Illinois

 The system was upgraded to distribute 13.2 kV throughout the plant in a looped configuration using aerial reclosers and bare conductors supported by poles and cross arms.
-The reclosers are configured in a Main-Tie-Main scheme so that each half of the loop is fed from an independent utility source.
-A 13.2 kV engine generator will provide backup power to the loop in the event of dual utility sources being lost.
-The generator was provided with a custom enclosure that has a dedicated compartment for draw-out, metal clad switchgear that serves as the automatic transfer switch.
+The reclosers are configured in a main-tie-main scheme so that each half of the loop is fed from an independent utility source.
+A 13.2 kV engine generator provides backup power to the loop.

-To maintain water treatment during the construction period, extensive construction sequences and constraints developed for the construction contract documents include coordination with the electric utility to minimize source disruptions.
-Construction sequencing diagrams and a possible construction schedule showing the inter-relationship of major construction activities was also included.
+To maintain water treatment during the construction period, extensive construction sequences and constraints were developed for the construction contract documents, including coordination with the electric utility to minimize source disruptions.

 The successful project received an ACEC Illinois Engineering Excellence Merit Award.